123wowow123/chronopin/README.md

 ### High Priority

-- Fix loading on correct timeline on mobile
+- Fix loading on correct timeline on Safari and take account of mobile tag wrapping

 ### Web Scraper